Bijman/srb2bld/README.md

 - Runs on Linux, macOS and Windows (Git Bash).

 # Dependencies
-- Basic system utilities like GNU Coreutils, BusyBox or MacOS out-of-the-box system utilities,
+- Basic system utilities like GNU Coreutils, BusyBox or macOS out-of-the-box system utilities,
 - Bash or any POSIX compliant shell,
 - Findutils,
+- Which,
 - Curl,
 - Gawk,
 - Ncurses,